EduNLP/textbook-analysis/README.md

 > todo: add topic modeling script, that also calculates the prominence of each topic

 You can inspect the resulting topics by looking at the following files: .

+## Topic Prominence

 You can also look at their prominence in the following files:.

+## Diversity of Topics Associated with a Group

 To measure the association between groups and particular topics, run: